kevinyswong/kevinyswong.github.io/index.md

-  annals of human civilization, the great trophies and marches of antiquity, the dignity of the ancients, and how we, their descendants, share that glory, but what is our collective memory, dating back a few thousand years when, juxtaposed against the entirety of all we know, it has been for hundreds of thousands of years that lions have been hunting and preying in the African prairies?
+  annals of human civilization, the great trophies and marches of antiquity, the dignity of the ancients, and how we, their descendants, share that glory, but what is our collective memory, dating back a few thousand years when, juxtaposed against the entirety of all we know, it has been for millions of years that lions have been hunting and preying in the African prairies?
 All this prowling, starving, and feasting has repeated over and over across stretches of time beyond our nibbling occupation of the earth—behind these innumerable cycles of births, struggles, and deaths, what reason could there have been all this time?

   <br>